Single-pixel imaging of a translational object: Introduction

 \section{Introduction}

-Tracking and imaging a high-speed moving object have great application prospects in military, biomedical, computer vision, and other fields.
-The blurring caused by motion and the short exposure time caused by high frame rate shooting are the two main reasons that lead to the deterioration of imaging quality for a high-speed moving object.
-The high-speed camera\cite{kondo2012development} was invented to capture moving objects with a very high frame rate and relatively high signal-to-noise ratio, but the price is expensive and the data flux is very high.
-Various tracking and imaging methods for moving objects have been proposed based on spatial light modulators (SLM) and single-pixel detectors (SPD) with a wide spectral response\cite{jiang2017adaptive,jiang2018efficient,shi2019fast,zhang2019image,deng2020image,zha2021single,zha2022complementary,yang2022image,zhang2013improving,jiao2019motion,zhang2017fast,xu20181000,jiang2020imaging,hahamovich2021single,jiang2021single,monin2021single,sun2019gradual,yang2020compressive,wu2021fast,sun2022simultaneously,Yang2022Anti-motion,guo2022fast}.
+Tracking and imaging fast-moving objects have significant application prospects in navigation, biomedical, computer vision, and other fields.
+The two main reasons for the deterioration of imaging quality for a fast-moving object are blurring caused by motion and the low signal-to-noise ratio caused by the high frame-rate shooting.
+The high-speed camera\cite{kondo2012development} was invented to capture moving objects with a very high frame rate and relatively high signal-to-noise ratio, but it is expensive, and the data flux is very high.
+Various tracking and imaging methods for moving objects based on spatial light modulators (SLMs) and single-pixel detectors (SPDs) with a wide spectral response have been proposed\cite{jiang2017adaptive,jiang2018efficient,shi2019fast,zhang2019image,deng2020image,zha2021single,zha2022complementary,yang2022image,zhang2013improving,jiao2019motion,zhang2017fast,xu20181000,jiang2020imaging,hahamovich2021single,jiang2021single,monin2021single,sun2019gradual,yang2020compressive,wu2021fast,sun2022simultaneously,Yang2022Anti-motion,jiang20222,guo2022fast,xiao2022single}.

-Among these methods, the image-free method can achieve tracking a moving object at a very high frame rate.
-Zhang et al. proposed a real-time image-free tracking method based on the Fourier basis patterns and finally achieved a temporal resolution of 1666 frames per second(fps) with 10000$~\mathrm{Hz}$ digital micromirror device (DMD)\cite{zhang2019image}.
-Deng et al. extended the method to realize the three-dimensional trajectory tracking of a fast-moving object with 1666 $~\mathrm{fps}$\cite{deng2020image}.
-Zha et al. proposed a fast moving object tracking method based on the geometric moment patterns and reached a frame rate of 7400 $~\mathrm{Hz}$\cite{zha2021single}.
-Then Zha et al. continued proposing a complementary measurement scheme, which increased the frame rate of the method to 11.1$~\mathrm{kHz}$\cite{zha2022complementary}.
-However, the above methods cannot image the moving object when tracking the object at a high frame rate.
+Among these methods, the image-free method can track a moving object at a very high frame rate.
+Zhang et al. proposed a real-time image-free tracking method based on Fourier basis patterns and achieved a temporal resolution of 1666 frames per second (fps) with a 10000-$\mathrm{Hz}$ digital micromirror device (DMD)\cite{zhang2019image}.
+Deng et al. extended the method to realize the three-dimensional trajectory tracking of a fast-moving object with 1666~$\mathrm{fps}$\cite{deng2020image}.
+Zha et al. proposed a fast-moving object tracking method based on geometric moment patterns and realized a frame rate of 7400 ~$\mathrm{Hz}$\cite{zha2021single}.
+Then, Zha et al. also proposed a complementary measurement scheme, which increased the frame rate of the method to 11.1~$\mathrm{kHz}$\cite{zha2022complementary}.
+However, the above methods cannot image a moving object while tracking the object at a high frame rate.